Looking for the best bean bag chair that’s comfortable, healthy, and easy on the environment?

 What’s the Deal—Are Bean Bag Beans Toxic?

-Polystyrene also can’t biodegrade; instead, it just breaks down into smaller and smaller pieces in the environment, creating toxic microplastics and releasing harmful HFCs into the atmosphere as it goes.
+On an environmental note, polystyrene also can’t biodegrade; instead, it just breaks down into smaller and smaller pieces in the environment, creating toxic microplastics and releasing harmful HFCs into the atmosphere as it goes.

 - Organic/natural latex

 - Plant-based foams made from soy and vegetable oils

 - CertiPUR and/or GREENGUARD synthetic foams